Generalized Stochastic Processes: Linear Relations to White Noise and Orthogonal Representations: Generalized Stochastic Processes and White Noise

 The operators considered until now can be freely applied to any GeSP.
-However, if we consider a linear operator $\mathcal{L}$ defined only in a subspace of $\TemperedRd$ then $\mathcal{L}$ cannot be immediately applied to any GeSP.
-However, it could be applied to some class of GeSPs which act as members of this subspace in some sense.
-An example is given by the operator $\delta_{x} : C_{PB}(\Rd) \to \mathbb{C}$ given by $\delta_{x}(f) = f(x) $. $\delta_{x}$ cannot be immediately applied to an arbitrary GeSP, but it can be defined for example for every GeSP whose covariance is in $C_{PB}(\RdxRd)$.
+However, if we consider a linear operator $\mathcal{L}$ defined only in a subspace $\mathscr{V}$ of $\TemperedRd$ then its application to an arbitrary GeSP is not immediate.
+Nevertheless, it could be applied to some GeSP which ``behaves as a random member of $\mathscr{V}$''.
+As an example, consider the Dirac operator $\delta_{x} : C_{PB}(\Rd) \to \mathbb{C}$ given by $\langle \delta_{x}, f \rangle = f(x) $.
+Then, $\delta_{x}$ cannot be immediately applied to an arbitrary GeSP (the punctual evaluation may not make sense for a random distribution), but it can be properly applied to every GeSP whose covariance is in $C_{PB}(\RdxRd)$.
+In such case, it is the regularity of the covariance distribution which allows us to apply the operator.

-We will make precise this notion with the following general Proposition which uses the concept of topological tensor product of two locally convex topological vector spaces.
-See \citep[Chapter 43]{treves1967topological}.
+We will make precise this notion with the following general Proposition.
+We use the concept of projective topological tensor product of two locally convex topological vector spaces, see Appendix \ref{Sec:AppReminders}.
+The key issue is to ask the covariance to belong to a particular subspace of $\TemperedRdxRd$.